-The combination of the different student backgrounds, as well as the types and number of practices represented on the course, along with the tutors’ and examiners’ experience gives an unprecedented reach into the architectural profession.
+The different student backgrounds, as well as the types and number of practices represented on the course, along with the tutors and examiners, gives an unprecedented reach into the architectural profession.
 This enables the course to both draw from the breadth of practice experience as well as contribute to it.

-This year, as in previous years, the course reached its target number of students in early May, an indication of the value that architectural practice attribute to it.
+This year, as in previous years, the course reached its target number of students in early May, an indication of the value that architectural practice attributes to it.